IIIF/api/source/api/presentation/2.0/index.md

     Usage:
     {: .usage}
-    * A manifest _MAY_ have a viewing direction, and if so, it applies to all of its sequences.
+    * A manifest _MAY_ have a viewing direction, and if so, it applies to all of its sequences unless the sequence specifies its own viewing direction.
     * A sequence _MAY_ have a viewing direction, and it MAY be different to that of the manifest.
     * A canvas or content resource _MUST NOT_ have a viewing direction.
-    * A range _MAY_ have a viewing direction.
+    * A range or layer _MAY_ have a viewing direction.

 viewing_hint
 :   A hint to the viewer as to the most appropriate method of displaying the resource.
 Any value may be given, and this specification defines the following:

     * "individuals": Valid on manifest, sequence and range.
-The canvases are all individual sheets, and should not be presented in a page-turning interface.
-For example a sequence of letters or photographs.
+The canvases referenced from the resource are all individual sheets, and _SHOULD NOT_ be presented in a page-turning interface.
+Examples include a set of views of a 3 dimensional object, or a set of the front sides of photographs in a collection.
     * "paged": Valid on manifest, sequence and range.
-The canvases represent pages in a bound volume, and should be presented in a page-turning interface.
-The first canvas is a single view (the first recto) and thus the second canvas represents the back of the first canvas.
+The canvases represent pages in a bound volume, and _SHOULD_ be presented in a page-turning interface if one is available.
+The first canvas is a single view (the first recto) and thus the second canvas represents the back of the object in the first canvas.
     * "continuous": Valid on manifest, sequence and range.
-The canvases each represent a complete side of a long scroll or roll and an appropriate rendering might only display part of the canvas at any given time rather than the entire object.
+Each canvas is the complete view of one side of a long scroll or roll and an appropriate rendering might only display part of the canvas at any given time rather than the entire object.
     * "non-paged": Only valid on a canvas and when the manifest or sequence has a `viewing_hint` of "paged".
 Canvases with this hint _MUST NOT_ be presented in a page turning interface, and _MUST_ be skipped over when determining the page sequence.
     * "start": Only valid on a canvas.
 A client _SHOULD_ advance to the canvas with this `viewing_hint` when beginning navigation through a sequence.
 This allows the client to start with the first canvas that contains interesting content rather than requiring the user to skip past blank or empty canvases manually.
     * "top": Only valid on a range.
 A range which has this `viewing_hint` is the top-most node in a hierarchy of ranges that represents a structure to be rendered by the client to assist in navigation.
 For example, a table of contents within a paged object, major sections of a 3d object, the textual areas within a single scroll, and so forth.
 Other ranges that are descendants of the "top" range are the entries to be rendered in the navigation structure.
 There _MAY_ be multiple ranges marked with this hint.
 If so, the client _SHOULD_ display a choice of multiple structures to navigate through.